CrackedRobin4/Vue-Expirement/README.md

-First experience in vue js, tried to make math problem with an installed timer.
+First experience in vue js, tried to make random math problem with an installed timer.